 The Office of the Registrar-General and Office of Titles registered copies of Orders and Adjudications of Sequestration forwarded to the Registrar-General.

 A deed of composition is a type of deed of arrangement under which the creditors of an insolvent debtor agree to settle for a percentage of the amounts owed.
 Records of such arrangements were filed with the Melbourne Court of Insolvency.

 GENEALOGICAL SOCIETY OF VICTORIA GENEALOGICAL INDEX OF NAMES - MARION BUTTON INSOLVENCY INDEX 1840-1854

 These have been extracted from Port Phillip Herald and The Argus.

 KEN SMITH - PORT PHILLIP DISTRICT INSOLVENCIES INDEX 1842-1851

 Weekly lists of insolvents were published in the Government Gazette.
 Orders of Sequestration which were Court orders temporarily giving control of an insolvent person's property to one or more other people called assignees or trustees were published in the Government Gazette.
 See Government Gazettes.

 A notice of the sequestration of an insolvents estate was legally required to be published in a newspaper.
 Details of insolvency court cases may have published in newspapers.
 See Newspapers, Magazines and Journals.

-They are not online.
-Some of these are indexed through the Public Record Office Victoria catalogue.
+The records are not online.
+They have been indexed through the Public Record Office Victoria catalogue.